just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Data-Map-App.rst

       WebViewer:</b> Note the last column in the <a href="https://drive.google.com/open?id=1JbW50ohaUMmZl3h3fo4ntlxW5g8P8NCnuSoBbeCg3J8" target="_blank">data spreadsheet</a>, contains a url for more information about the state on the CDC site.
 Use a webviewer to display a url that joins the base url <a href="https://www.cdc.gov" target="_blank">https://www.cdc.gov</a> with the url in the last column (#8) when each state is clicked by using the Map.FeatureClick event handler.
 To get the URL data, you can find the index of the state feature that is clicked by using an <a href="http://appinventor.mit.edu/explore/ai2/support/blocks/lists.html#indexinlist" target="_blank">Index in List block</a> with the feature that is clicked and the list FeatureCollectionStates.Features.
 Once you have this index, you can use it to select that state’s data from the global data list.
 Remember that this is a list of lists, so once you find the correct list of data for that state, you will need to use select again to find the URL data which is at index 8.
       </li>
     <li>
-    <b>Weather API (Optional, requires registration to get a free API key):</b> <a href="https://en.wikipedia.org/wiki/Application_programming_interface" target="_blank">APIs</a> can be used to read in real-time current data, for example the current weather report for a clicked state.
-Read about the OpenWeatherMap API here: <a href="https://openweathermap.org/current" target="_blank">https://openweathermap.org/current</a>.
-Try clicking on this example: <a href="https://samples.openweathermap.org/data/2.5/weather?q=London,uk&amp;appid=b6907d289e10d714a6e88b30761fae22" target="_blank">https://samples.openweathermap.org/data/2.5/weather?q=London,uk&amp;appid=b6907d289e10d714a6e88b30761fae22</a> to get the current weather data in JSON format for London.
+    <b>Weather <span class="hover vocab yui-wk-div" data-id='API'>API</span> (Optional, requires registration to get a free <span class="hover vocab yui-wk-div" data-id='API'>API</span> key):</b> <a href="https://en.wikipedia.org/wiki/Application_programming_interface" target="_blank">APIs</a> can be used to read in real-time current data, for example the current weather report for a clicked state.
+Read about the OpenWeatherMap <span class="hover vocab yui-wk-div" data-id='API'>API</span> here: <a href="https://openweathermap.org/current" target="_blank">https://openweathermap.org/current</a>.
+Try clicking on this example: <a href="https://samples.openweathermap.org/data/2.5/weather?q=London,uk&amp;appid=b6907d289e10d714a6e88b30761fae22" target="_blank">https://samples.openweathermap.org/data/2.5/weather?q=London,uk&amp;appid=b6907d289e10d714a6e88b30761fae22</a> to get the current weather data in <span class="hover vocab yui-wk-div" data-id='JSON'>JSON</span> format for London.
 OpenWeatherMap requires a registration key called appid.
 To get this free key, your instructor should follow the directions at  <a href="https://openweathermap.org/appid" target="_blank">https://openweathermap.org/appid</a> and then tell you the key, for example appid=8bb5e8bedfe6fe3f1a44e0a2c04b6540.
         <p>To build the app, we need to build a url for each clicked state and pull out the main weather description.
-To make an API request, you will need a <a href="http://ai2.appinventor.mit.edu/reference/components/connectivity.html#Web" target="_blank">Connectivity/Web component</a> in your UI (this is different than the WebViewer component).
+To make an <span class="hover vocab yui-wk-div" data-id='API'>API</span> request, you will need a <a href="http://ai2.appinventor.mit.edu/reference/components/connectivity.html#Web" target="_blank">Connectivity/Web component</a> in your UI (this is different than the WebViewer component).
           </p><ul>
-    <li>Use a Map.FeatureClick event handler and set the Web.url to the API url like <b>http://api.openweathermap.org/data/2.5/weather?q=<em>state</em>\&amp;appid=<em>yourAppId</em></b> using a join to put in the state name which is the title of the clicked feature (using an Any Feature Component) and the appid (API key) that you got from your instructor (you can try the Mobile CSP one appid=8bb5e8bedfe6fe3f1a44e0a2c04b6540 but it may be blocked if too many people are using it).</li>
+    <li>Use a Map.FeatureClick event handler and set the Web.url to the <span class="hover vocab yui-wk-div" data-id='API'>API</span> url like <b>http://<span class="hover vocab yui-wk-div" data-id='api'>api</span>.openweathermap.org/data/2.5/weather?q=<em>state</em>\&amp;appid=<em>yourAppId</em></b> using a join to put in the state name which is the title of the clicked feature (using an Any Feature Component) and the appid (<span class="hover vocab yui-wk-div" data-id='API'>API</span> key) that you got from your instructor (you can try the Mobile CSP one appid=8bb5e8bedfe6fe3f1a44e0a2c04b6540 but it may be blocked if too many people are using it).</li>
     <li>Then, call Web1.get.
 This will fetch that webpage and then go to the event-handler When Web1.GotText.</li>
     <li>In the GotText event handler, you will need to parse the result to find the weather main description, for example “clouds” below:
     {"coord":{"lon":-78.39,"lat":43.1},"weather":[{"id":804,"main":"Clouds","description":"overcast clouds","icon":"04n"}.
 The <a href="http://appinventor.mit.edu/explore/ai2/support/blocks/lists.html#lookupinpairs" target="_blank">List/Lookup in pairs block</a> can pull out the weather key and then the main key in the result text.
-The following code will pull out this part of the JSON data returned from this API which you can then display in a label:<br/>
+The following code will pull out this part of the <span class="hover vocab yui-wk-div" data-id='JSON'>JSON</span> data returned from this <span class="hover vocab yui-wk-div" data-id='API'>API</span> which you can then display in a label:<br/>
     <img src="../_static/assets/img/lookupinpairs.png" width="700px"/>
     </li>
     </ul>